The Rust in the Lock

 for what it is, can you let it go and fall in love with your own work again?

 The point of this article is to illuminate one aspect of creative blocks.
-While many blocks share this theme of unrecognized expectation, other factors can cause problems too.
-A coach will listen objectively while you wrestle with the things that are blocking your powers.
+While many blocks share this theme of unrecognized expectation, other factors can cause problems too -- serious life problems that should not be overlooked.
+But for the common source of blocks, a coach will listen objectively while you wrestle with the things that are hindering your powers.
 Through questions and observations, he or she will help you refresh your view of your project and your creative life.
 When the cause of the block is named for what it is, the reward can be a refreshing wave of relief and a burst of new creative energy.

 aritcles to fan creative fires